Vegan Friendly Mattress Guide

 Trying to find a Vegan mattress can be a minefield.
 More often than not the search results and stores will just point you to a synthetic memory foam mattress or a mattress primarily filled with chemically manufactured polyester.
 Hardly the most attractive or advanced mattress upholstery fillings.

 Did you know there’s now a huge selection of plant-based upholstery fibres meaning your Vegan mattress choice can now rival traditional fibres and construction methods?
 Meaning you no longer need to compromise on comfort in your search for a perfect vegan mattress.
+If you’re looking for an entirely animal-free mattress choice then you have come to the right place.
+We have a number of options to suit your budget and mattress comfort preferences without an animal fibre in sight!

 What should I look for in a Vegan mattress?